breadcat/win10-prep/readme.md

 # Win10 Prep Script

-Script to automate tweaking Windows 10 LTSC-N to a useful workstation.
+Script to automate tweaking Windows 10 into a useful workstation.

 Entirely built for personal use, but hopefully somebody may find the contents useful.